sagarchauhan005/chrome-bypass-paywall/Readme.md

 # Bypass

 Bypass is a browser extension that allows you to bypass paywall on websites.

+Many websites have paywalls that prevent you from accessing the content.
+What this extension does is that shows you the cached version of the website without the paywall.

 # Example